scala-js/scala-js/DEVELOPING.md

     > reload

-To test with Node.js instead of Rhino, use the usual Scala.js setting:

-    > set scalaJSUseRhino in Global := false

-and to run in fullOpt stage:
+To test in fullOpt stage:

     > set scalaJSStage in Global := FullOptStage